 The Senate Chamber also has served purposes other than as a meeting place for the legislature's upper branch.
 When the Statehouse opened in 1857, the Grand Jubilee utilized the Chamber as a dance floor.
 During the early days of the Civil War, soldiers on their way to battle were quartered temporarily throughout the Statehouse, including in the Senate Chamber.
 It has been said that Senators provided the soldiers with paper and pencils so that they could "write their farewells to their mothers and sweethearts."

 The skylights in the Senate Chamber ceiling have been re-opened.
-The bronze chandeliers are reproductions based on period sketches, with the center chandelier weighing 1,200 pounds and reaching 12 feet in diameter.
+The bronze chandeliers are reproductions based on period sketches, with the center chandelier weighing 1,200 pounds and reaching 12' in diameter.